All Episodes

 I'm going to read this to you again.

-It's December 9, 2005, a shocking turnaround.
+It's December 9th, 2005, a shocking turnaround.

-Massachusetts governor Mitt Romney announced yesterday that Roman Catholic and other private hospitals in Massachusetts will be forced to offer emergency contraception to sexual assault victims under the new state legislation.
+Massachusetts Governor Mitt Romney announced yesterday that Roman Catholic and other private hospitals in Massachusetts will be forced to offer emergency contraception to sexual assault victims under the new state legislation.

 Now, it's sexual assault victims, it's not everybody, but there's a similarity here.

-One of the reasons that I have been of the opinion, let's put it that way, that Obama wants to run against Romney, not just occupy Wall Street, which I think was created to run against Romney and to define Romney, but I think they know that there's a connection between Romney care and Obamacare.
+And what this does, one of the reasons why I have often stated to the chagrin of the establishment and the drive-by media, one of the reasons that I have been of the opinion, let's put it that way, that Obama wants to run against Romney, not just Occupy Wall Street, which I think was created to run against Romney and to define Romney, but I think they know that there's a connection between Romney Care and Obamacare.

-Romney's two advisors helped the White House put theirs together, and here is another link to something happening today vis-a-vis Obamacare that has linkage to Romney care.
+And here is another link to something happening today vis-a-vis Obamacare that has linkage to Romney care.

 What this does is takes another issue off the table.

-The word is denude.
+The word is denuded.

 It denudes us of another issue against Obama.

-So it is see, it is this kind of thing.
+See, it is this kind of thing.

-Even though people may not have known this, specific bit of information, there still is this unsettledness in the conservative base about Romney because of things like this.
+There still is this unsettledness in the conservative base about Romney because of things like this.

 And the contrast to that is who we are naturally.

-And to denude that contrast, to have a campaign where there doesn't appear to be that big a difference in something as fundamental as Obamacare from him to our nominee.
+And to denude that contrast, to have a campaign where there doesn't appear to be that big a difference in something as fundamental as Obamacare from him to our nominee, this is something the conservative base just is roiling against.

 And the establishment doesn't quite get it.